jeremysb1/MITx_6.00.1x/README.md

 Taking this course, while working through "Structure and Interpretation of Computer Programs", has given me a good foundation to begin projects and learn more complex subject matter in computer science.

-In one week, I will include a verified course certificate issued by edX in a file.
+Included in a separate file is a verified course certificate issued by edX.